Al-Dawayima massacre: Background

-Al-Dawayima's core clan, the Ahdibs, traced their ancestry to the conquest of Palestine by Umar ibn Khattab in the 7th century.
-At the time, it had a population of 6,000 since some 4,000 Palestinian Arab refugees had taken refuge in the village prior to the massacre.
+Prior to the attack the village had a population of 6,000, with some 4,000 of that number being recently displaced refugees.
 The Haganah intelligence service (HIS) considered the village to be 'very friendly'.
 Dawayima was situated a few kilometres west of Hebron.

-Witness accounts
+Historian Michael Palumbo wrote that the 89th Commando Battalion was "composed of former Irgun and Stern Gang terrorists."